TZstatsADS/Spring2020-Project1-qinz-cu/data/README.md

-# ADS Project 1: R Notebook on Lyrics Analysis
+# Project 1: R Notebook on Lyrics Analysis
 ### Data folder

 The data directory contains data used in the analysis.
-This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
-Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.
+* "lyrics.csv" is a filtered corpus of 100,000+ song lyrics from MetroLyrics.
+Available features are song name, year, artist, genre, and lyrics.
+The complete 380,000+ song lyrics data on [Kaggle](https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics).

+* "artists.csv" provides additional background information of all the artistis.
+These information were scraped from LyricsFreak by the ADS instructional team.
+For the singers, a detailed biography is provided.
+And for the bands, available information are members, established year and location.
+This project did not use this data.